The Next Logical Step After Your Scrum Master Education

 Part 2: Practice

 During the period of time between day 2 and day 3, you will practice what you have learned, share knowledge with your peers in learning groups, and revise your coaching structure based on your learnings.
-You will also have a one-on-one coaching conversation with one of the agile42 coaches that are coaching your company during the transition.
+You will also have a one-on-one coaching conversation with one of the agile42 coaches.
 The purpose of this conversation is to provide you with as much help as possible in developing as an agile coach.
 The agile42 coaches will, of course, also give you on-the-job coaching when needed.

 We encourage you to video record yourself in some of the coaching you are doing in this period of time to help you observe your own practice and learn from that.
 It is optional for you to share this with anyone.

 Day 3 is a workshop day, where we reflect on the lessons and expand and practice on the things you and your peers found challenging.

 On day 4 we add more new tools to your toolbox.
 Those include:

 - Conflict resolution

 - Non-violent communication